NURS FPX 9904 Assessment 2 Project Summary Report

 Project Description

 This project seeks to eradicate a huge healthcare issue of underdiagnosis and undertreatment of Sleep-Disordered Breathing (SDB) by meeting a key provider-based education intervention.
-This is in line with certain global objectives, the primary being the improvement of knowledge, attitude and practices of PCPs on SDB screening and management (Benjafield et al., 2019; Kapur et al. , 2021).
-To this end, the project seeks to enhance adequate training of PCPs through ongoing educative training sessions on epidemiology and risk factors of SDB, screening tools, diagnostic criteria, and management of SDB patients, and overall discovery that can optimise patient care and reduce the burden experienced in the healthcare system (Lee et al., 2021; Peppard et al., 2021).
+This is in line with certain global objectives, the primary being improving the knowledge, attitude, and practices of PCPs on SDB screening and management (Benjafield et al., 2019; Kapur et al., 2021).

+The intervention outcomes will be realized utilizing a pre-intervention and post-intervention survey, and a comparison of the findings will be made on parameters such as increments in screening, accurate diagnosis, and confidence enhancement in providers.
 Using the Model for improvement and the PDSA cycle, this study is both intended to augment the level of the first mode of care for patients with SDB as well as to build the infrastructure for sustainable systems for the identification and management of SDB in primary care, which will provide long-term benefits for the health of the population.
+This approach aligns closely with the objectives outlined in the NURS FPX 9904 Assessment 2 Project Summary Report, ensuring comprehensive and systematic progress in managing SDB.

 Project Evaluation Results

-During the project evaluation, the relevance and efficiency of a provider-based education program that can help to enhance the diagnosis and management of Sleep-Disordered Breathing (SDB) by primary care providers (PCPs) was to be examined.
-To achieve the objectives of the study, a mixed-methods design was used and quantitative data were complemented by the qualitative feedback from the involved PCPs.
-More knowledge about SDB was seen among PCPs after the intervention, yet pre-intervention data pointed to the fact that those PCPs had several degrees of uncertainty in regard to SDB screening and management, including diagnostic criteria and treatment options available to them (Benjafield et al., 2019; Kapur et al., 2021).
+During the project evaluation, the relevance and efficiency of a provider-based education program that can help to enhance the diagnosis and management of Sleep-Disordered Breathing (SDB) by primary care providers (PCPs) were to be examined.
+A mixed-methods design was used to achieve the study’s objectives, and quantitative data was complemented by qualitative feedback from the involved PCPs.
+More knowledge about SDB was seen among PCPs after the intervention.

-Thus, the questionnaire results clearly supplemented by online surveys after the intervention demonstrated an increase in the knowledge of PCPs by 18% and an increase in confidence levels to diagnose SDB symptoms and to perform screenings as well as make referrals.
+Yet, pre-intervention data indicated that those PCPs had several degrees of uncertainty regarding SDB screening and management, including diagnostic criteria and available treatment options (Benjafield et al., 2019; Kapur et al., 2021).
+Thus, the questionnaire results clearly supplemented by online surveys after the intervention demonstrated an increase in the knowledge of PCPs by 18% and an increase in confidence levels to diagnose SDB symptoms, perform screenings, and make referrals.

 Discussion and Implication for Nursing and Health Care